GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (184) .md

 **Effect**: You call all fluids within range to center on a point within range you designate.
 The fluids all move at roughly a pace of 10 yards during each phase.
 A critical success with the spell check allows you to only affect a single type of fluid or to exclude a fluid.
 Fluids which are part of a creature are not affected by this.
 A cretaure composed exclusively of fluids instead finds itself moving towards the designated point at a speed measured in feet equal to the spell's tier each phase.

+This lasts until the end of the next round.

-**At Higher Tiers**: For each tier beyond minimum, in addition to any above listed benefits, you may increase the range by 3 yards or the speed of movement (for non-creatures) by 2 yards.
+**At Higher Tiers**: For each tier beyond minimum, in addition to any above listed benefits, you may choose one of the following
+* Increase the range by 3 yards.
+* Increase the speed of movement (for non-creatures) by 2 yards.
+* Increase the duration of the the spell by 1 round.

 **Critical Failure**: You fail to move anything and instead gain spell sickness equal to half (round down) of the spell.
 You also seem unbable to begin casting this spell again for a number of rounds equal to the spell's tier.